iPad Pro 12.9in (2015) full review

 The iPad Pro certainly backs up its energy-efficiency credentials in the battery-testing department.

-iPad Pro review: Speakers and audio quality
+Speakers & audio quality

 As mentioned in the design section, the iPad Pro features four speakers rather than the twin speakers in the iPad Air 2.
 We're really pleased to hear this - a quad-speaker design is a long-time wish for iPad owners, given their devices' traditional weakness in terms of audio.